-How to Deposit Cash Into a Local Bank Account
+6 Ways to Deposit Cash in a Local Bank Account

 Wondering how to put cash into your local bank account?
 We can help.
 There are numerous ways you can do this, including:

-Here, we’ll take a closer look at each.
+Here, we’ll take a closer look at each, and, a bit later, how to use ATMs to deposit cash.

 Direct deposit is by far the simplest and easiest way to get cash into your bank account.
 All you have to do is visit your bank branch, fill out a deposit slip, hand the slip and your money to the teller, and be on your way.